3. The recording of Wrap Your Arms Around Me

 The Dutch pop singer Bonnie St. Claire made a cover on "Wrap Your Arms Around Me" and released as a single in Holland in 1983.
 The A-side contained a vocal version and the B-side featured an instrumental version of the song entitled in Dutch "Sla je arm om me heen".

-"Can´t Shake Loose" was chosen for the third single release from the current album and it featured the beautiful ballad "To Love" on the side B. The single appeared shortly on the UK chart reaching #63.
-It didn't appeare on German and Swedish charts.
+"Can´t Shake Loose" was chosen for the third single release from the album "Wrap Your Arms Around Me" and it featured the beautiful ballad "To Love" on the side B. It didn't appear on German and Swedish charts.
 In Europe the single was most popular in Belgium (#22) and France (#42).

 The single "Can't Shake Loose" (edit 3.15) and "Man" was released in USA in the summer 1983.
-The single entered the US chart in August and reached #29 which meant quite big success for Agnetha as a solo artist.
+The single entered the US chart on August 27th, where it stayed for 15 weeks peaking at #29 which meant quite big success for Agnetha as a solo artist.

 A special AOR mix of the song was released in a limited edition.
 The promotional maxi single contained the song shortened from 4.20 to 3.15 and additionally remixed.
 This version sounded a bit lighter and more rocky.